tejasa97/RealTimeObjectDetection/README.md

 <img src = images/car.png height = 300>

 Execute with **python try11.py** to detect objects from webcam feed.
+Make sure you have the python wrapper for opencv installed, if not install using *pip install opencv-python*.